GitHubAccountAnonymous/EfficientPunct/README.md

 Here,
 - `[utterance-id]` is a unique identifier for the utterance.
 - `[spk-id]` is the speaker ID.
 This should be unique for each speaker.

+This data preparation process is exactly the same as according to Kaldi's guidance.
+Thus, if you run into issues, you may consult [https://kaldi-asr.org/doc/data_prep.html](https://kaldi-asr.org/doc/data_prep.html).

+## Scripts

+`train.sh` and `predict.sh` are full scripts to train and predict using our framework, respectively, from start to finish.
+To run either script, you will need to prepare the corresponding data `[split]` according to the Data Preparation section.
+These scripts include both the embedding extraction and TDNN forward passing stages.
+Trained TDNNs and their evaluation results are saved in `s5_r3/tdnn/`.

+To evaluate the ensemble, please use `ensemble_predict.py`.